 Rainy weather is an entirely different beast.
 There is nothing majestic or even remotely fun about it.
 It’s just pure misery.
 But on the bright side, deer do tend to be out and about when it’s raining outside.

-My first recommendation is getting water repellent outer shells to keep you dry.
-Krumba makes an excellent jacket that keeps the water outside, and you dry inside.
+My first recommendation is to get water-repellent outer shells to keep you dry.
+Karumba makes an excellent jacket that keeps the water outside, and you dry inside.
 Make sure you get it a size or so larger so that it fits comfortably outside of the rest of your gear.